Short-term demand unaffected by policy U-turn; bifacial market to be determined by final decision

 China remains the largest market for bifacial modules.
 Overseas market adoption and demand for bifacial modules were expected to grow after being granted exemption in mid-June.
-Following the removal of bifacial exemption in October, PV InfoLink revised down bifacial demand expectation for the U.S. market.
+Following the removal of bifacial exemption in October, InfoLink revised down bifacial demand expectation for the U.S. market.
 Overseas demand for bifacial modules is expected to weaken, with bifacial projects concentrated in emerging markets.
-PV InfoLink analyzes levels of demand for bifacial modules in markets outside the U.S. and China based on China customs database.
+InfoLink analyzes levels of demand for bifacial modules in markets outside the U.S. and China based on China customs database.

 Significant growth in Chinese bifacial module exports; orders coming from emerging markets